-- After undergoing a deep freeze, raw or ready-to-eat food, baking, frying, steaming, or other heating over high heat.
+- After a deep freeze, raw or ready-to-eat food, baking, frying, steaming, or other heating over high heat.

 - The primary test is the degree of damage caused to each product's nutrients individually during freezing, cooling, or heating to high heat.
 We are taking into account the shelf life of the product.

-- Food and beverages in their final serving form, containing substances that are not wholly natural, such as artificial sweeteners, artificial emulsifiers, solidified vegetable oils, trans fats, artificial flavors, colorants, preservatives, and more.
+- In their final serving form, food and beverages contain substances that are not wholly natural, such as artificial sweeteners, artificial emulsifiers, solidified vegetable oils, trans fats, artificial flavors, colorants, preservatives, and more.

-- Animal, and plant nutrients, grown under conditions that are not their optimal conditions in nature.
+- Animal, and plant nutrients, are grown under conditions that are not their optimal conditions in nature.
 Such as:

-- Animal foods that have received growth hormones, antibiotics, foods that target unnatural obesity for the specific animal.
+- Animal foods that have received growth hormones, antibiotics, and foods that target unnatural obesity for the specific animal.
 Various unneeded chemicals.

 - Plant foods are grown under conditions that impair product quality.
-Such as food that has undergone chemical spraying, or harmful biological treatment, growing produce in untreated wastewater, growing in poor soil that is not suitable for the specific crop.
+Such food has undergone chemical spraying or harmful biological treatment, growing produce in untreated wastewater and growing in poor soil that is not suitable for the specific crop.